-You don’t have to be a millionaire to need professional financial help.
+You don’t have to be a millionaire to need professional money help.
 Just about everybody can benefit from some professional guidance when it comes to things like saving, investing, and planning for the future.
 But if you’ve never worked with a financial professional, the whole idea can seem a little overwhelming.
 What kinds of things can you get help with?
 And when is the right time to seek help?

 No worries.
 I’ve compiled a list of six reasons you might want to talk to a financial professional: